 In October 1985, John and his wife Caroline sold the business to a businessman who wanted to give the business to his son in order to entice him back from Australia.
 This did not work and eventually the business was bought by Honnor Marine at Totnes Devon.
 They built the 300 series of boats - different toerails, non-tapered mast etc - a bit of a cost reduced version.
+Honnor Marine started, on taking the production and ownership over from Swiftcraft, with natural aluminium toerails, then evidently bought a job-lot of black toerail, finally then produced a new top mould with a moulded-in toerai.
 Honnor Marine built about 35 to 40 boats.

 Roger Marsh who originally bought a Swift, was taken with the boat and for some time was a member of the association.
 He had an interest in Marine matters and owned "Marlin International".
 Eventually (around 1988 or so) Roger bought the rights, moulds and materials from Honnor Marine and began to market the 400 series of boats back in Southampton.
-He reversed some of the cost reductions which Honnor Marine had made.
-Only a small number of the 400 series boats were built (perhaps 10 or so).
-The 400 series had black toerails (we think).
+He reversed some of the cost reductions which Honnor Marine had made but continued with the moulded-in toerail.
+The 400-Series boats reverted to the original as-designed weight of hull layup rather than Honnor Marine's heavier hulls and went back to a tapered mast.
+Only a small number of the 400 series boats were built.
+All were white with two-tone blue trim divided by a white band, 'Swift 18' or 'Swift 20' marked prominently and a smaller white '400-series' superimposed on the trim aft.
 At some point Roger discussed destroying the moulds, as he could no longer store them anywhere.

 The boat has 2 full-length single berths aft with a large double forward, a sink, 2 burner cooker and room for a loo.
 With 4' 4" head room in the cabin the accommodation is surprisingly comfortable.
 It also comes complete with a lifting keel which leaves only 3 inches exposed when raised making the boat easy to launch and retrieve from the trailer.
 With a little ingenuity the mast can be raised and lowered single handed.